aravindhk/QESummerSchool/Day-5/exercise-1/README.md

     module load xxx

 can be used to prepare the environment (replace xxx with the appropriate module names).
-We will target a conventional Intel based platform in this tutorial.
+We will target a conventional *Intel-based x86 64-bit platform* in this tutorial.

-In general one would proceed as follows:
+For such systems, in general, one should proceed as follows:

-1. load Intel compilers, if not available, look for GNU compilers,
+1. load Intel compilers' module; if not available, look for GNU compilers;
-2. load Intel's MPI, if not available, look for OpenMPI,
+2. load Intel's MPI module; if not available, look for OpenMPI;
-2. load the MKL library, if not available, look for OpenBLAS, ESSL or GoToBlas.
+3. load the MKL library; if not available, look for OpenBLAS or GoToBlas and Scalapack libraries.

 The command

     module show xxx

-can be used to check how each module modified the environment by adding binaries to the `PATH` or by adding additional environment variables.
+can be used to check how each module modifies the environment by adding binaries to the `PATH` or by adding additional environment variables.
 This is also a good way to verify where the applications and the libraries actually reside.

-The aim of this first, very short exercise is to identify the best options you have on this cluster.
-Can you list the module you will need to load *before* running the `configure` command of QE?
+The aim of this first (very short) exercise is to identify the best options you have on this cluster.
+Can you list the modules that you will have to load *before* running the `configure` command of QE?

+---

+**Solution**: multiple options are possible.
+For example, you may have chosen to load `ScaLAPACK/2.0.2-gompi-2018b-OpenBLAS-0.3.1` that silently loads also OpenMPI and BLAS libraries.

-Here we will use openmpi from this module
+Here we will instead use OpenMPI from this module

     $ module load mpi/openmpi-x86_64

-that provides the most recent version of OpenMPI and wraps gfortran v9.1.
+since it provides the most recent version of this library and wraps gfortran v9.1,

-You should also load the MKL module with the command:
+and the BLAS, LAPACK and ScaLAPACK implementation from the MKL library, that can be loaded with the command:

     $ module load MKL/mkl_2019.4.243